Quickstart: Create an Azure DNS zone and record using Azure CLI

 This article walks you through the steps to create your first DNS zone and record using Azure CLI, which is available for Windows, Mac and Linux.
 You can also perform these steps using the Azure portal or Azure PowerShell.

 A DNS zone is used to host the DNS records for a particular domain.
 To start hosting your domain in Azure DNS, you need to create a DNS zone for that domain name.
 Each DNS record for your domain is then created inside this DNS zone.
 Finally, to publish your DNS zone to the Internet, you need to configure the name servers for the domain.
 Each of these steps is described below.

-Azure DNS now also supports private DNS zones (currently in public preview).
+Azure DNS also supports private DNS zones.
 To learn more about private DNS zones, see Using Azure DNS for private domains.
 For an example on how to create a private DNS zone, see Get started with Azure DNS private zones using CLI.

 Use Azure Cloud Shell

 Azure hosts Azure Cloud Shell, an interactive shell environment that you can use through your browser.
 You can use either Bash or PowerShell with Cloud Shell to work with Azure services.
 You can use the Cloud Shell preinstalled commands to run the code in this article without having to install anything on your local environment.

 To start Azure Cloud Shell:

 |Select Try It in the upper-right corner of a code block.
 Selecting Try It doesn't automatically copy the code to Cloud Shell.|

 |Go to https://shell.azure.com, or select the Launch Cloud Shell button to open Cloud Shell in your browser.|